 The Epic Local Pass is less, around $600, with some peak holiday black outs (when I prefer not to ski anyway and save $200).
 The Epic Local Pass includes skiing at all Vail Resorts but limits you to 10 days each at Vail and Beaver Creek, and no skiing on peak Christmas to NYE, MLK and Feb vacation dates.
 Figure that a day ticket at Vail is $1797– this pass amortizes quickly with one trip out west.
 If you plan a trip to Park City Utah – which now includes the Canyons, and a trip to Vail skiing Vail, Beaver Creek, Breckenridge, Keystone, and A Basin all in one trip, you’re golden.
 Then plan a ski trip to Lake Tahoe, skiing at Heavenly, Northstar, and Kirkwood.
 Yes the Epic Pass is an epic ski deal, and this season it includes Buddy Tickets at discounts for friends and family.

 For New England skiers, the New England Pass is a good investment if you want to ski a lot at Loon, Sunday River and Sugarloaf.
-You can add on the Max pass for $349 for the other ski resorts benefit.

 The Rocky Mountain Super Pass is $499 if you buy early and it gets you unlimited access to Colorado’s Front Range areas: Winter Park Resort, Copper Mountain, and Eldora Mountain Resort plus 6 Days at Steamboat, 3 Days at Crested Butte and Alyeska Resort, and 7 Days in New Zealand’s Mt.
 Ruapehu & Cardrona Alpine Resort, 7 Days at Tomamu, Alts Bandai and Alts Bandai in Japan (nicknamed Japow).